Cameron Johnson NBA Playoffs Player Props: Nets vs. 76ers

 Cameron Johnson Insights vs. the 76ers

-- Conceding 110.9 points per game, the 76ers are the third-ranked squad in the NBA defensively.
+- Giving up 110.9 points per contest, the 76ers are the third-ranked squad in the NBA on defense.

-- Looking at assists, the 76ers are sixth in the NBA, conceding 24.2 per game.
+- Looking at assists, the 76ers are sixth in the league, giving up 24.2 per game.

-- In terms of 3-pointers, the 76ers have conceded 11.6 makes per contest, fifth in the NBA.
+- The 76ers are the fifth-ranked team in the league at allowing threes, conceding 11.6 made 3-pointers per contest.

 Cameron Johnson vs. the 76ers